SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    * File format: write version and read version

-     > Shouldn't this be only applied to a journaling file?
+     > QUES: Shouldn't this be only stored to a journaling file?
+     >
+     > Possible Answer by future steve: I guess SQLite will choose the journal
+     > file format according to the value stored in this field.

      These version number can either be 1, which is the old legacy rollback journaling, or it is 2 for the new WAL journaling.